Quixit/FileHistoryFixer/README.md

 # File History Fixer
-Tool for removing duplicate files from a corrupt File History backup.
+Tool for removing duplicate files from a corrupt Windows File History backup.

 ## How to Use
 - Make a copy of your file history backup.